Literature / The Black Tattoo

 - Creepy Centipedes: Graculo.

-- Daddy's Little Villain: Heavily subverted.
+- Daddy's Little Villain: Subverted.
 Esme finds out that the Scourge is her father, but dukes it out against the creature, instead of joining him.

 - Demonic Possession: How the Scourge works.